 Q. Aww, come on, give me something, how good do I need to be?

 A. Alright.
-Let's put it this way, if you can't jog 90 feet without stopping and throw a baseball about 50 feet, you're probably better off practicing with us this year and having a go in 2022.
+Let's put it this way, if you can't jog 90 feet without stopping and throw a baseball about 50 feet, you're probably better off practicing with us this year and having a go next year.

 Q. This sounds great, but what if I'm not over 50?